 What happens if I withdraw by the census date?

 If you correctly withdraw from a unit by the census date, you will not incur a HELP debt.
-If you are using VET FEE-HELP, your FEE-HELP limit will not be reduced if you withdraw by the census date.
+If you are using VET STUDENT LOAN, your FEE-HELP limit will not be reduced if you withdraw by the census date.
 If you have paid your tuition fees up-front, you may be entitled to a refund.

 What happens if I withdraw after the census date?

 If you withdraw from a unit after the census date, you will incur a HELP debt and will lose any up-front payment you made.
 If you are using Student Vet Loan, your FEE HELP limit will be reduced.

 As an approved VET Student Loan provider, Federation Training is required to have tuition assurance arrangements in place to protect enrolled students in the event that the Institute ceases the delivery of an approved VET Student Loan course before it is completed.

 Federation Training’s Tuition Assurance Scheme Operator (TAS Operator) is TAFE Directors Australia: